argoproj-labs/gitops-promoter/docs/multi-tenancy.md

 ## PromotionStrategy Tenancy

-GitOps Promoter provides namespace-based tenancy.
+GitOps Promoter provides namespace-based tenancy for PromotionStrategies.

 To enable environment promotion, a user must install these namespaced resources: